 Historically, the Shares have traded at both premiums and discounts to the NAV per Share, which at times have been substantial.
-If the Shares trade on NYSE Arca in the future at a premium, investors who purchase Shares on NYSE Arca will pay more for their Shares than investors who purchase Shares directly from Authorized Participants.
+If the Shares trade on NYSE Arca in the future at a premium, investors who purchase Shares on NYSE Area will pay more for their Shares than investors who purchase Shares directly from Authorized Participants.
 In contrast, if the Shares trade on NYSE Arca in the future at a discount, investors who purchase Shares directly from Authorized Participants will pay more for their Shares than investors who purchase Shares on NYSE Arca.
 The premium or discount at which the Shares have traded has fluctuated over time.
-For example, from May 5, 2015 to September 30, 2023, the maximum premium of the closing price of the Shares quoted on OTCQX over the value of the Trust's NAV per Share was 142% and the average premium was 37%.
-Moreover, the closing price of the Shares as quoted on OTCQX at 4:00 p.m., New York time, on each business day between May 5, 2015 to September 30, 2023, has been quoted at a discount on 655 days.
-From May 5, 2015 to September 30, 2023, the maximum discount of the closing price of the Shares quoted on OTCQX below the value of the Trust's NAV per Share was 49% and the average discount was 26%.
-As of September 29, 2023, the last business day of such period, the Trust's Shares were quoted on OTCOX at a discount of 21% to the Trust's NAV per Share.
+For example, from June 20, 2019 to June 30, 2024, the maximum premium of the closing price of the Shares quoted on OTCQX over the value of the Trust's NAV per Share was 956%, the average premium was 191%, the maximum discount of the closing price of the Shares quoted on OTCQX below the value of the Trust's NAV per Share was 60%, and the average discount was 24%.
+The closing price of the Shares, as quoted on OTCQX at 4:00 p.m., New York time, on each business day between June 20, 2019 and June 30, 2024, has been quoted at a discount on 771 days.
+As of June 28, 2024, the last business day of the period, the Trust's Shares were quoted on OTCQX at a discount of 1% to the Trust's NAV per Share.
 As a result, shareholders who purchase Shares on NYSE Arca at a premium may suffer a loss on their investment if they sell their Shares at a time when the premium has decreased from the premium at which they purchased the Shares even if the NAV per Share remains the same.
 Likewise, shareholders that purchase Shares directly from the Trust may suffer a loss on their investment if they sell their Shares at a time when the Shares are trading at a discount on NYSE Arca.
 Furthermore, shareholders may suffer a loss on their investment even if the NAV per Share increases because the decrease in any premium or increase in any discount may offset any increase in the NAV per Share.